habbis/operation_manual/networking.md

 ifupdown(via networking-manager), netplan(ubuntu), network-manager

-Setup
+Config setup.

 ifupdown

-sudo apt install -y ifupdown network-manager
+sudo apt install -y ifupdown network-manager.

-vim /etc/NetworkManager/NetworkManager.conf
+`vim /etc/NetworkManager/NetworkManager.conf`

 It will look like this and remmember to add auto if you dont the inerface will not enable networking at boot.